Home » Projects » Finish » The Best Clear Coat for Wood Projects

 The toxicity of finishes is something to watch.

-But, be sure to always use protective equipment when finishing wood to ensure you’re minimizing contact, use ventilation, respirators and all other safety equipment as specified by the manufacturer.
+But, always use protective equipment when finishing wood to ensure you’re minimizing contact; use ventilation, respirators, and all other safety equipment as specified by the manufacturer.

 Wood Finish Application Tips